-Candidates must be approved by the Dean of Commerce who will take account of the relevance and standard of previous studies and experience.
+Candidates must be approved by the Dean of Business who will take account of the relevance and standard of previous studies and experience.
 A degree or the Graduate Diploma in Business Administration must have been completed with good grades, and at least five years managerial work experience is required.

 For full entry requirements see the Regulations for the Master of Business Administration or use the admission requirements checker.

 You are also required to meet UC’s English language requirements.

 See the 'How to apply' section below for more details.

 Qualification structure and duration